 You'll need a Pinterest business account to start using Catalogs and Shopping Ads.
 You can upgrade your existing personal account to use business features, or sign up for a new account.

 80% of Pinners have made a purchase based on content they saw from brands on Pinterest.1 Shopping Ads boost your distribution and help your products stand out.
 Just pick the product groups you want to promote, and we’ll handle the rest.
-Pinterest will automatically show your ads to relevant shoppers, matching your products with the people who are most likely to love them.
+Pinterest will automatically show your ads to relevant shoppers, matching your products with the people we think are likely to love them.

 Shopping Ads are marked with a special price tag icon and use our Product Pin format.
 Product Pins pull in real-time pricing info, availability and a product description.
 If someone decides to buy your product, they’ll click to finish the transaction on your site or store.